 Pave the cowpaths.

 Kinda like the Pareto efficiency concept, build around 80% then let the users define the remaining 20%.
 Once you observe their usage patterns, build the rest out and keep moving.
-Simple but profound concept that few companies adopt
+Simple but profound concept that few companies adopt Talk like a person.

 For error messages, application updates, and all things from the company out to client - let their be common language spoken in a fun, down-to-earth, non-jargony method.